-As part of our series on the Minute Message Model, we recently shared an easy way to write your organization’s Belief Message.
+As part of our blog series, Messaging That’s Memorable, we recently shared an easy way to write your organization’s Belief Message.
 That’s our term for the message you should use any time you are introducing your organization in person, print, or digital communications.

 When things go well, your Belief Message is so compelling and intriguing that your listeners or readers want to know more.
 So what do you say next?

 Simon Sinek’s fabulous TED Talk is a great introduction to what we call Problem Messages.

 Your Problem Messages should focus on the “why” of your organization.
 Every nonprofit, including yours, was created to solve a specific problem.
 So ask yourself this question:

 And now dig deeper.
 If your organization focuses on domestic violence, for example, your answer shouldn’t be, “Because domestic violence exists.”
 Any domestic violence nonprofit—of which there are many—can claim that.
 Instead think about why it’s important that your organization, specifically, be involved in this cause.
 In a constellation of domestic violence organizations all doing important work, for example, what problem is still left that creates the need for your organization?
 So now consider this question: